sravanskumar03/my_repo/README.md

 result_df.show()
 ```

-This correction includes using `collect_list` to aggregate the count of row-level duplicates within each import_dt partition.
-Please try this updated code, and it should resolve the issue you encountered.
+This code uses `count("*")` to aggregate the count of row-level duplicates within each import_dt partition.
+Please try this corrected code, and it should work as expected.